Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Why would you?

-This the tax system is is solid.
+The tax system is solid.

-The tax code is I know it's a quagmire, but there's nothing wrong with it.
+The tax code is, I know it's a quagmire, but there's nothing wrong with it.

 Why would you have a Supreme Court rule that starts talking about unrealized gain?